Measuring Email Campaign Effectiveness

 - Delivery rate.
 The number of emails actually delivered to recipient’s inboxes.
 It’s pretty obvious that before your emails can produce any success, they must get delivered.
 Your delivery rate should be 95% or higher.
 If it slips below this, you may have bad addresses on your list.
 Another reason for a low delivery rate is a subject line that uses words known to trigger spam filters, such as “Free.”

 - Open rate.
 The percentage of received emails that are opened versus ignored or trashed.
 Open rates vary slightly by industry, but typically, they hover in the low- to mid-20% range.
-Many marketers view this is an unreliable gauge as it depends on all images in the email being delivered and many email users have image blocking enabled.
+Many marketers view this as an unreliable gauge as it depends on all images in the email being delivered and many email users have image blocking enabled.
 So even if they open your email, it won’t count in your open rate measurement.

 - Bounce rate.
 The percentage of total emails sent that could not be delivered to the recipient’s inbox.
 A soft bounce is a temporary problem with an address, such as a full inbox or a server issue.
 Resending usually results in delivery at some point.
 A hard bounce indicates a closed or invalid address, and these should be deleted from your list.
 If your emails continually return many hard bounces, your ISP may flag your organization as a spammer.

 - Unsubscribe rate.
 The percentage of delivered emails that result in an unsubscribe request.
-According to the 2013 Email Marketing Metrics Study by Silverpop, the median unsubscribe rate is about 0.16%.